 Group Show, Theme TBA

-The Gallery will be open in the evening for the Benicia Tree Lighting till 8 pm.
+The Gallery will be open on December 1 till 8 pm for the Benicia Tree Lighting.

 Christmas cookies from 6-8!

-Original mini paintings as Christmas tree ornaments available throughout the month of
+Original mini painting Christmas tree ornaments available throughout the month of December

 Featured artist: Catherine Fasciato